Suspect In Custody After Multiple Casualties In Shooting At Pittsburgh Synagogue

 "We must all pray and hope for no more loss of life," Wolf said.
 "But we have been saying 'this one is too many' for far too long.
 Dangerous weapons are putting our citizens in harm's way."

 According to the synagogue's website, Rabbi Hazzan Jeffrey Myers usually leads its Saturday service.
-In July, Myers wrote an essay, titled, "We Deserve Better," for the synagogue's website, which focuses on several issues, including gun control.
+In July, Myers wrote an essay for the synagogue's website, titled, "We Deserve Better," which focuses on several issues, including gun control.
 Myers wrote:

 "Despite continuous calls for sensible gun control and mental health care, our elected leaders in Washington knew that it would fade away in time.
 Unless there is a dramatic turnaround in the mid-term elections, I fear that that the status quo will remain unchanged, and school shootings will resume.
 I shouldn't have to include in my daily morning prayers that God should watch over my wife and daughter, both teachers, and keep them safe.
 Where are our leaders?"